Fill in the Blanks

 • Points - Enter the score for correctly answering the question.
 You can choose any positive numeric value.
 If this is an ungraded assessment, enter zero (0).

-• Show Expected Answer - Toggle to show the students the expected output when they have submitted an answer for the question.
+• Show Expected Answer - Toggle to show students the expected output when they have submitted an answer for the question.
 To suppress expected output, disable the setting.

 • Rationale - Enter guidance for the assessment.
 This is always visible to the teacher when the project is opened in the course or when opening the student’s project.